BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 We need a myth of our own, not only to resist a fascist dystopia but also to broaden the scope of conceivable possibilities.
 If the horizon holds nothing but darkness, the simple act of lighting a candle can revolutionize the world.

-As previously stated, various movements are already crafting vibrant visions of the future, a prospect that is truly heartening.
+As previously stated, various unrecognized movements are already crafting vibrant visions of the future, a prospect that is truly heartening.
 Additionally, art can serve as a platform for constructing and contributing to these emerging utopian futures towards which we can strive.
+It can also reveal truths buried under information (and meaning).
+(Of course, art can also be an ally of the devil.)
 In particular, musical performances can ignite the *Dionysian* flame, a counterforce to a calculating *Apollonian* worldview.

 >Music, if regarded as an expression of the world, is in the highest degree a universal language that is even related to the universality of concepts much as those are related to particular things.
 Yet its universality is by no means that empty universality of abstraction. -- Schopenhauer